Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

 What I Did After I Left The Zoo

 I left the zoo after I felt I had been round everywhere.
 I’m not sure how long I spent here on the day but I think It was worth the 19 euros I paid.
-I didn’t have anything planned after this but to just go back to my hostel.
+I didn’t have anything else planned after this but It was good how this day turned out.

-The Colosseum I thought about going to but it wasn’t until getting the tram back to my hostel that I noticed it was only 4 or 5 stops away.
-It maybe was the best thing about my hostel.
-I didn’t give much thought about location when I got here but after this I did think for the price (a lot cheaper than most places available) it was kind of the silver lining of it all.
+The Colosseum I kind of did think about going to but it wasn’t until getting the tram back to my hostel that I noticed it was only 4 or 5 stops away.
+I didn’t realise when booked or even got here but this was the best thing about my hostel.

 So, I left the Zoo and went to see the one of the “7 Wonders of the World” – The Roman Colosseum.
 I didn’t even acknowledge this at the time but this is no. 4 on the official list.